 I've bundled these two topics together as modern cruising boats can have very sophisticated communication systems in place to collect weather data for their use and interpretation at sea.
 For us, all went well until 26th November, after which our Iridium system and service provider - AST - denied us access to the Iridium network.
 For the rest of the trip we were reliant on obtaining weather information received from passing ships or fellow ARC boats who were in VHF hailing distance.
 It effectively made us "blind" and completely reliant on our own observations and interpretation of the information we got.
 It was interesting to see the different levels of detail of information we got, big ships vs sailing vessels; and serious sailing vessels vs. those more relaxed about the weather.

-We've also now acquired our own Y/B (Yellow Brick) tracker for the boat.
-Not only does it put a plot of the boat on internet so that everyone can follow us; it also allows for simple messages to be sent, e.g. to AST should they again cut us off mid Pacific...
+We've also acquired our own Y/B (Yellow Brick) tracker for the boat.
+Not only does it put a plot of the boat on internet so that everyone can follow us; it also allows for simple messages to be sent, e.g. to AST should they again cut us off mid ocean...

 In the course of our trip through the Caribbean, we felt that things both at home and on the boat had suffered too much because of our much shortened preparation for our circumnavigation.
 Several factors contributed to this...
 For starters, we were both fully committed to our jobs, right up to the moment of our departure.
-Then there was the fact that the original buyer of our HR43 in 2015/16 de facto walked away from the sales agreement, obliging us to sell the boat again, which held up all work on Ngahue IV for at least 7 months (the time it took to sort out the whole mess of the first sale that went pear-shaped... ).
-Subsequently, matters like selling the house and moving to a smaller appartment, and preparing our administrative lives at home all had to be rushed through without being able to give these important matters all the thought they needed.
-We decided to interrupt our trip around the world, return to Europe with the ARC Europe, sort out matters and set out again in 2019 with the ARC-Plus and to continue around the world in the company of the World ARC starting from Saint Lucia in January 2020.
-This may now seem that we have become "ARC junkies"; but we feel there is much to be said for a) travelling in a - larger - group; and b) having a land-based organisation looking after some of the things that as a boat alone, are much harder to do.
-And perhaps we are Ocean softies, more dependent on the comfort that travel in company offers than the truly independent spirits, who set off on their own and manage their circumnavigation that way...
+Then there was the fact that the original buyer of our HR43 in 2015/16 de facto walked away from the sale agreement, obliging us to sell the boat again, which held up all work on Ngahue IV for at least 7 months (the time it took to sort out the whole mess of the first sale that went pear-shaped... ).
+Subsequently, matters like selling the house and moving to a smaller apartment, and preparing our administrative lives at home all had to be rushed through without being able to give these important matters all the thought they needed.
+We decided to interrupt our trip around the world, return to Europe with the ARC Europe, sort out matters and set off again in 2019 with the ARC-Plus and to continue around the world in the company of the World ARC starting from Saint Lucia in January 2020.
+It may now seem as if we have become "ARC junkies"; but we feel there is much to be said for a) travelling in a - larger - group; and b) having a land-based organisation looking after some of the things that as a boat alone, are much harder to do.
+And perhaps we are Ocean-softies, more dependent on the comfort that travel in company offers than the truly independent spirits, who set off on their own and manage their circumnavigation that way...